Go-Gurt

-Go-Gurt (stylized as Go-GURT), also known as Yoplait Tubes in Canada and as Frubes in the UK and Ireland, is an American brand of low-fat yogurt for children.
+Go-Gurt (stylized as Go-GURT), also known as Yoplait Tubes in Canada, as Frubes in the UK and Ireland and as Petits Filous Tub's in France, is an American brand of low-fat yogurt for children.
 It can be sucked out of a tube, instead of being eaten with a spoon.
 It was introduced by the General Mills-licensed brand Yoplait in 1997, as the first yogurt made specifically for children.
+It is distributed in the US by General Mills through 2025 (via Yoplait USA), and thereafter by Lactalis' Midwest Yogurt.

 Background

-Go-Gurt grew out of a late 1990's General Mills project to launch a product called "Fun Cone", with yogurt into a cone shape package.
+Go-Gurt grew out of a late 1990s General Mills project to launch a product called "Fun Cone", with yogurt into a cone-shape package.
 That project evolved from a cone to yogurt in a flexible plastic tube when a new packaging machine enabled a three-side-sealed tube.
 This tube is more comfortable in the mouth than four-side-sealed tubes.
 Don Messer (Packaging Scientist), Scott Gillespie (Packaging Engineer) and Lisa Pannell (Product Development Scientist) led the launch of Go-Gurt in 1998.

-Stephen Kaufman of Green Bay, WI, a food scientist, and Jim McGuire, a research and development technician, was credited with the invention while working for General Mills in the late 1980s.
-Kaufman came up with the idea while he was browsing a women's magazine and saw shampoo samples inserts.
+Stephen Kaufman of Green Bay, WI, a food scientist, and Jim McGuire, a research and development technician, were credited with the invention while working for General Mills in the late 1980s.
+Kaufman came up with the idea while he was browsing a women's magazine and saw shampoo sample inserts.
 Kaufman told the Minneapolis–Saint Paul magazine City Pages that the original conception was for the yogurt to be firm, so the tube would stand straight up—like an ice pop—but when that didn't work out, they shifted toward a creamy yogurt.

 This early idea faced internal opposition at General Mills.
 Kaufman used hotel shampoo pouches as an inspiration to create prototypes of Go-Gurt, which he made himself on a personal-care product pouching machine he rented, to convince General Mills engineers of the idea's worthiness.

 Go-Gurt became a side option in McDonald's Happy Meals in 2014 in strawberry flavor.

 Anthropologist Susan Squires claims that her ethnographic research in U.S. American families led her client to the development of Go-Gurt.